 - We incorporate perennials into annual production to ensure protection against soil erosion.

 Animal Husbandry: We believe in transparency and avoid using marketing terms that are misleading to the public.
 We encourage you to know your farmer and the source of eggs and meat you eat.
-The Animal Welfare module outlines five freedoms for animal welfare, we abide by and exceed these standards, which include:
+While we are beginning the work towards Certified Humane certification for our animals, The Animal Welfare module outlines five freedoms for animal welfare, we abide by and exceed these standards, which include:

 - Freedom from hunger or thirst by ready access to freshwater and a diet to maintain full health and vigor.